-If you learn of a Tumwater School District student who is experiencing homelessness, please contact your school counselor or Becky Powell at 360-709-7006 at the District Office.
+If you learn of a Tumwater School District student who is experiencing homelessness, please contact your school counselor or Sarah Smith at 360-709-7006 at the District Office.
 We are dedicated to helping our homeless youth succeed within our schools and our community.

 The McKinney-Vento Homeless Act defines homelessness as the following living situations: